User-DK/Travel-preference-form/README.md

 # Travel-preference-form
-survey form created in html and css as a part of free code camp certification for responsive web design
+Survey form created in html and css as a part of freeCodeCamp certification course for Responsive Web design